jtart/react-universal-app/README.md

 uni is a tiny library that provides sensible interfaces for writing Universal React components and a single-page application.

+## Philosophy

+Next.JS, After.JS, Rogue, etc, are great libraries for creating Universal React application.
+However, the differing ways they handle routing/data fetchin and their points of flexibility isn't for me.

 uni uses React Router 4, which is a great foundation for serving pages as components and providing route configuration.

+uni provides very familiar interface for data fetching, `getInitialProps`.
+In contrast to other libraries, `getInitialProps` is defined alongside route configuration, which brings great benefit.
+It provides a consiseness and seperation of concerns; introducing agnosticism between route configuration/data fetching and components, while having an implicit benefit of reducing the barrier to entry for newer React developers.

+uni is unopinionated and flexible.
+It gives a consumer the ability to plugin any library they please to their application with comparate ease.

+Finally, uni is tiny.

 ## Getting Started

 To get started quickly, view the [example applications](https://github.com/jtart/uni/tree/master/examples).
-These applications give a concise depiction of how to integrate build an application using uni.
+These applications give a concise depiction of how to build an application using uni.

 Alternatively, follow the steps below to get started.